openshift/assisted-service/docs/pull_request_template.md

 You can refer to [Kubernetes community documentation] on writing good commit messages, which provides good tips and ideas.

-Some PRs addess specific issues.
+Some PRs address specific issues.
 Please, refer to the [CONTRIBUTING] documentation for more information on how to link a PR to an existing issue.

 # What environments does this code impact?